nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 #### 1. Initial launch

 1. Download the jar file and copy it into an empty folder
-2. Open the terminal and run the command `java javac- FILENAME.jar`
+2. Open the terminal and run the command `java javac- Cashleh.jar`
 3. CashLeh? should launch and you can start interacting with the application